MeneTelk0/Concurrency_in_action/README.md

 # Concurrency_in_action

-Usage of `C++11 threads` library with examples from "Concurrency in Action" book written by Anthony Williams
+Usage of `C++11 threads` library with help of "Concurrency in Action" book written by Anthony Williams

 ## Program 1